Learn all about the temptress archetype, including definition, characteristics, examples, and how it relates to the Lover archetype.

 They are often damaged women who have suffered trauma earlier in their lives which has formed them into the people they have become.
 They may well have been exploited patriarchal, masculine world and have now learned to act the way they do as a way of surviving within it.

 The archetypal Temptress plays an important role in fictional stories.
 The Temptress’s function in most stories is to test the protagonist.

-Without this test the protagonist cannot fulfil their full potential or may not even realize many of the things which are most important in their lives.
+Without this test, the protagonist cannot fulfill their full potential or may not even realize many of the things which are most important in their lives.